 Panayote Dimitras – GREECEHumanist Union of Greece

-Panayote founded the Greek Helsinki Monitor in 1972 and has been spokesperson of the GHM ever since.
-In 2010, he also created the Secretariat of the Humanist Union of Greece (HUG).
+Panayote co-founded the Greek Helsinki Monitor in 1992 and has been spokesperson of the GHM ever since.
+In 2010, he also co-created the Humanist Union of Greece (HUG) and has been a member of its Secretariat ever since.
 He received his B.A. in Economics from the Athens School of Economics and Business in 1975, an M.P.A. in 1977 and a Ph.D. in 1979 in Political Economy and Government from Harvard University.
 He was also founder of Eurodim, a Greek polling agency, from 1979-1990.
 Since 1990 he has co-founded and directed the Communication and Political Research Society (ETEPE), a non-profit research organisation.
 Between 1980-2005 he was a lecturer, assistant and visiting professor.

 Patrik Lindenfors – SWEDENHumanisterna

 Patrik is a board member of the Swedish Humanist Association.
 He earned his PhD in 2002 and currently works as an Associate professor of Zoological ecology at Stockholm University.
 He investigates how to apply thinking from studying biological evolution on research of cultural change and researches brain evolution.
 Among others, Patrik published “Sekulär humanism – förnuft, omtanke, ansvar”, which is written in collaboration with the president of the Swedish Humanist Association, Christer Sturmark, is a summary of secular humanism as a life stance for school teachers and interested pupils.

 David Lopez – FRANCELa Ligue de l’Enseignement